This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cinnamon Apple Muffins

-Add the flour mixture slowly into the butter-sugar bowl and combine.
-Add the milk to the batter until it’s smooth.
-Fold the chopped apples into the batter. - Fill the muffin pan
+Use another bowl to combine flour and baking powder and add this dry mixture slowly into the butter-sugar bowl.
+Add the milk to the batter until smooth.
+Fold the chopped apples into the batter. - Fill and bake.

-Bake the muffins in the preheated oven for about 22 minutes, or until the tops are golden brown or when a toothpick inserted in the center comes out clean.
-Remove the muffins from the oven and allow them to cool down for 10 minutes before enjoying.
+After filling the muffin pan with the batter, sprinkle the cinnamon-sugar topping.
+Bake for about 22 minutes, or until the tops are golden brown or when a toothpick inserted in the center comes out clean.
+Allow the muffins to cool down for 10 minutes before enjoying.

 How to Freeze Cinnamon Apple Muffins